wxt-dev/wxt/docs/guide/essentials/remote-code.md

 ```

 :::warning
 `gtag/js` is regenerated frequently and its hash changes often, so pinning it means updating the hash regularly.
-Prefer an NPM package where one exists.
 :::